Skip to main content

 Limitations

-• CDC incremental is only supported for tables with primary keys.
+• CDC incremental is only supported for tables with primary keys for most sources.
 A CDC source can still choose to replicate tables without primary keys as Full Refresh or a non-CDC source can be configured for the same database to replicate the tables without primary keys using standard incremental replication.

 • Data must be in tables, not views.